bscriver123/market-neutral-provider/README.md

    python -m market_router.scripts.proposal
    ```
    This script submits proposals to the Market router using configured `endpoint` and `max_bid` settings, detailing the financial and operational parameters for engagements.

+## Contribution Guidelines

+We welcome contributions from the community.
+Please follow these steps to contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your fork.
+5. Submit a pull request to the main repository.

 **API Services Scripts:**
 1. **Model Response Script**